bweatherson/demons/latest-export.md

 The first stage uses the _farthest-insertion_ method.
 The idea is to build the path in stages.
 At each stage, the algorithm identifies the city that is farthest from the existing path.
 It then inserts that city into the path at the spot where it will make the least addition to the path length.
 These kind of insertion algorithms are common.
 What makes the farthest-insertion algorithm work well is that it forces the path to start with something like a loop around the edges of the map, and this is a generally good approach.

 The second stage uses the _two-optimization_ method.
 This takes a completed path as input, and tries to improve it by seeing if the path would be shortened by flipping adjacent points.
 It does this repeatedly until it finds a local minimum.
 One way to turn this into an algorithm is to start with a random path.
 But what I did here was start with the path that a particular run of the farthest-insertion method generated.
 The farthest-insertion algorithm needs a start city, or it will choose one randomly.
 So for reproducibility purposes, I used New York again.
 And I set the _seed_ for the random number generator in R to 1.
-And the result was this elegant path.
+And the result was the elegant path shown in figure \@ref(fig:two-stage-tour).

 ```{r two-stage-tour, cache=TRUE, fig.cap="A solution to the salesman problem that uses two algorithms."}
 set.seed(1)